fleetdm/fleet/README.md

 This process may take several minutes to complete as the Notarization process completes on Apple's servers.

 After successful notarization, the generated "ticket" is automatically stapled to the package.

+#### Windows packaging

+Windows packaging utilizes Docker containers to run the WiX packaging tools.
+This should enable building Windows packages from any operating system that supports Docker.
+Please file an issue for any packaging-related issues.

 ## FAQs